DocNow/docnow/README.md

 ## Production

-If you are running DocNow in production you probably will want to check out [docnow-ansible](https://github.com/DocNow/docnow-ansible) which allows you to provision and configure DocNow in the cloud.
+If you are running DocNow in production you want to check out [docnow-ansible](https://github.com/DocNow/docnow-ansible) which allows you to provision and configure DocNow in the cloud.

 ## Development

-To set up DocNow on your workstation you will need to install [Git] and [Docker].
+To set up DocNow locally on your workstation you will need to install [Git] and [Docker].
 Once you've got them installed open a terminal window and follow these instructions: